QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Inside the same locked block that reports `UpdateSubmitted`, the plugin moves it across:
 `TryGetLastOrderState(oldId, out var lastSeen)`, then `Watch(newId, lastSeen)`, then `Unwatch(oldId)`.
 A broker whose replacement counts its executions from zero seeds the new id with a fresh `Submitted` snapshot instead of moving the old state — Schwab's replace path does exactly that.
-The same seed rule covers a plugin that reports `Submitted` from the request path, as Schwab does without the stream: watch the new id with a `Submitted` snapshot in that block, so the next sweep does not repeat the submit.
+The seed rule is simply: what the plugin reports itself, it seeds in the same locked block, so the next sweep does not repeat it.
+A plain place reports nothing — Schwab watches the main id and keeps the placement's Lean orders by symbol; the first sweep to see the order assigns each leg id from the snapshot — one shared method with the stream's `OrderAccepted`, because only the broker says which leg id belongs to which symbol — and reports the submit through the diff, one poll interval later at most.
+The assignment also releases the three minute place wait, so the same `MissingWebSocketResponse` error guards a placement nothing ever confirms, on the stream and on the poll alike.
+The watch doubles as the
+alarm: an id the broker never lists raises `OrderNotAcknowledged` instead of staying silent.

 ### Seed before Start